qserena/10-notes-app-with-localstorage/README.md

 There was already a start version of this project in course [Frontend Developer Career Path](https://scrimba.com/learn/frontend) and the exercise here was to add the following new features.

 ### Sync notes with localStorage
-Solution: write to localStorage in useEffect whenever notes state is changed, and read from localStorage using **lazy state initialization**.
+Solution: Write to localStorage in useEffect whenever notes state is changed, and read from localStorage using **lazy state initialization**.

 ### Add note summary titles
 Solution: Take the first line of the note's body, using JavaScript `split('\n')` method.